bobbimanners/Applecorn/README.md

   from $d000 up in aux memory.
 (The main bank LC memory contains ProDOS.)
 - Applecorn copies its own 'Applecorn MOS' code to $d000 in aux memory and relocates the MOS entry vectors to high memory.
-- An 80 column screen is configured using PAGE2 memory from $800 to $bfff in both main and aux memory.
+- An 80 column screen is configured using PAGE2 memory from $800 to $bff in both main and aux memory.
 This conveniently just fits in above page 7, which is the highest page used as Acorn language ROM workspace.
 - The only real difference between the Apple //e aux memory map and that of